 Children’s Mental Health

-Life can have challenges for people of all ages – including children and youth.
-Children as young as 4 or 5 can show signs of mental health challenges and youth up to 17 years may be facing serious disorders.
-A variety of conditions and concerns may prompt you to seek help for your young child, or your teenage child.
+Life can have challenges for people of all ages – including kids.
+Children as young as 4 or 5 (and even younger) can show signs of mental health challenges.
+A variety of conditions and concerns may prompt you to seek help for your young child.
 Dealing with minors is different from treating adults.
 In the past, children were simply perceived as smaller versions of adults.
 This way of thinking did not contribute to their development, but thankfully psychologist Jean Piaget pioneered child psychology and confirmed that indeed – children think differently from adults.
 It’s important that parents adapt this way of thinking and consider that their children have different needs based on their age.
-Children and youth see the world from another perspective and face many challenges for the first time.
-In the process of growing up children often have trouble coping at some time (at home, at school, with divorce and separation, with other children, etc.), or they exhibit behaviours which concern or alarm their parents or teachers.
+Children see the world from another perspective and face many challenges for the first time.
+In the process of growing up, children often have trouble coping at some time (at home, at school, with divorce and separation, with other children, etc.), or they exhibit behaviours which concern or alarm their parents or teachers.
 Some children face more problems than others, depending on their home or school situation, and sometimes due to biological or inherited conditions.
 Others face psychological disorders that parents may not notice or do not want to acknowledge.

 Children that have been involved in traumatic situations can sometimes be left unable to cope with what just happened.
-A loss of a close loved one, such as a parent or grandparent, a difficult divorce, natural disasters, and other traumas can all have a tremendous impact on that child or youth’s mental health and overall well-being.
+A loss of a close loved one, such as a parent or grandparent, a difficult divorce, natural disasters, and other traumas can all have a tremendous impact on a child’s mental health and overall well-being.

 Some issues your child may be facing today include: